lut0pia/raccoon/docs/README.md

 ## Gamepad State Memory

-Gamepad state data is 4 8bit controllers.
-The 4 least significant bits correspond to the left, right, up and down directions respectively, while the 4 most significant bits correspond to 4 action buttons.
+Gamepad state data is 4 8bit controllers twice, the first 4 bytes are for the current frame's state while the other 4 bytes are the previous frame's state.
+The 4 least significant bits of each byte correspond to the left, right, up and down directions respectively, while the 4 most significant bits correspond to 4 action buttons.
 On the keyboard those action buttons are X, C, V and B respectively, while on a modern gamepad they are the down, right, left and top face buttons respectively.

 ## Screen Memory